The Koala is a marsupial

 Right: The Koala’s pouch appears to be ‘backward-opening’ when the older joey puts its head out.
 The opening is towards the bottom of the pouch rather than at the top.

 The Koala’s body temperature is consistently lower than most mammals, at 36.6 degrees C, and they have a low metabolic rate.

 Koala heart rate

 The resting heart rate of a Koala is anywhere between 70-140 beats per minute (it will depend on a range of factors, including the age of the Koala).
-It can be difficult to measure a resting heart rate for a Koala as they have a sinus arrhythmia which means that their heart rate and their breathing get out of sync.
-This can cause fluctuations in the heart rate which aren't a reflection of the actual heart rate - resting or active.
+It can be difficult to measure a resting heart rate for a Koala as they have a ‘sinus arrhythmia’ which means that their heart rate and breathing get out of sync.
+This can cause fluctuations in the heart rate which aren’t a reflection of the actual heart rate–resting or active.

 Koala rib cage

-It’s a somewhat common misconception that Koalas don’t have a rib cage and that this is why they don’t like to be picked up.
-They do have a rib cage to protect their internal organs, of course.
-However, while most mammals, including marsupials and primates like us, have 13 thoracic vertebrae and therefore 13 pairs of ribs (although in many animals the 13th vertebra doesn't have much more than a bump for a rib) Koalas have only 11 pairs, the least of any recorded marsupial species.
+It’s a misconception that Koalas don’t have a rib cage and that is why they don’t like to be picked up.
+Of course, they do have a rib cage to protect their internal organs.
+However, while many mammals – most marsupials and primates like us – have 13 thoracic vertebrae and therefore 13 pairs of ribs, Koalas have only 11 pairs; the least of any recorded marsupial species.
 They have a curved spine and a cartilaginous pad over the end of the spine which may make it more comfortable to sit on branches and in tree forks.
 Koalas are sensitive around their abdominal area and need something to grip onto when being picked up.
 A Koala should not be picked up under its arms like a toddler because it’s accustomed to gripping onto branches with its front paws, and it will feel uncomfortable and vulnerable.